 4. Information on the national property registers

-In cases involving immoveable property, the land register, which is an administrative and fiscal document, can provide information for the creditor on the immoveable property held by the debtor within a municipality and what it comprises (real estate already built or under construction, the volume of plots and the nature of each site).
-In addition, the land advertising services (administrative services of the General Directorate of Public Finances [Direction Générale des Finances Publiques]) maintain a property file for each municipality that lists extracts of the documents published under the name of each owner and for each property, and presents the legal status of each property.
+In cases involving immoveable property, the land register, which is an administrative and fiscal document, can provide information for the creditor on the immoveable property held by the debtor within a municipality and what it comprises (immovable property developed or undeveloped, the surface area of parcels of land and the nature of each site).
+In addition, the land registration services (administrative services of the Directorate-General for Public Finance - Direction Générale des Finances Publiques) maintain a property file for each municipality, listing extracts of the documents published under the name of each owner and for each property, and thus presenting the legal situation of each property.

-In respect of moveable property, the SIV (Système d'Immatriculation des Véhicules [vehicle registration system]) provides information on the civil status of the holders of registration certificates for motor vehicles and two-wheeled vehicles, and the registration number and characteristics of the vehicle.
-There are national files for the compulsory registration of ships (decrees currently being drawn up), boats (digitised register maintained by the Ministry for Transport) and aircraft (register maintained by the ministry in change of civil aviation).
-Intellectual property rights are listed in a national file which can be accessed directly by creditors and is maintained by the National Institute of Intellectual Property (Institut national de la propriété intellectuelle, INPI).
-The titles of films intended for public showings in France are listed in the public cinema and audiovisual register, which is administered by a tax administration official, and the titles of literary works with the option to purchase adaptation rights are compiled in a register of options.
+In respect of moveable property, the SIV (Système d'Immatriculation des Véhicules - vehicle registration system) provides information on the civil status of the holders of registration certificates for motor vehicles and two-wheeled vehicles, and the registration number and characteristics of the vehicle.
+There are national files for the compulsory registration of ships (decrees currently being drawn up), boats (computerised register maintained by the Ministry of Transport) and aircraft (register maintained by the ministry in change of civil aviation).
+Intellectual property rights are listed in a national file which can be accessed directly by creditors and is maintained by the National Institute for Intellectual Property (Institut national de la propriété intellectuelle - ‘INPI’).
+The titles of films intended for public screening in France are listed in the public cinema and audiovisual register, which is administered by a tax administration official, and the titles of literary works with the option to purchase adaptation rights are compiled in a register of options.

-In terms of immoveable property, the land register is maintained by each municipality and includes several series of documents (cadastral map, subdivision listing, land tax register), of which only the cadastral map is maintained online.
-The property file is stored by the land advertising services, which are based locally, under the responsibility of each Regional Court (Tribunal de grand instance).
+In terms of immoveable property, the land register is maintained by each municipality and includes several series of documents (cadastral map, subdivision listing, land tax register), of which only the cadastral map is available online.
+The land register is kept by the land registration services, which are based locally, under the responsibility of each Regional Court (Tribunal de grand instance).
 There is no national file.

-For motor vehicles, each prefecture has one register, but the SIV maintains a national data file.
+For motor vehicles, each prefecture keeps one register, but the SIV maintains a national data file.

-For boats, the computerised register is maintained by the Ministry for Transport; for ships, there are six different registers that are also maintained by the Ministry for Transport.
+For boats, the computerised register is maintained by the Ministry of Transport; for ships, there are six different registers that are also maintained by the Ministry of Transport.

 For aircraft, the register maintained by the ministry in charge of civil aviation can be accessed online for information purposes.

-Information on the various intellectual property rights is maintained centrally by a single body, the National Institute for Industrial Property (INPI), which provides access to various documentary records through its website.
+Information on the various intellectual property rights is maintained centrally by a single body, the National Institute for Intellectual Property (INPI), which provides access to various documentary records through its website.

-Generally, most of the publically available registers are subject to the provisions of the Code on Relations between the Public and the Authorities, which stipulates that access to administrative documents should be free of charge when viewed at their location, or charged for at a cost equivalent to the cost of copying them if a copy is provided, or free of charge when sent by email if the document is available in digital format.
+Generally, most of the publicly available registers are subject to the provisions of the Code on Relations between the public and the authorities, which provides that access to administrative documents should be free of charge when consulted on the spot, or charged for at a cost equivalent to the cost of copying them if a copy is provided, or free of charge when sent by email if the document is available in digital format.